Enjoy nature—at home or outside!

 Check out our BRAND NEW map of places you can visit in Oregon thanks to the support of land trusts, plan your trip, and Get Outdoors this June!

 Ways to Participate

-In conjunction with the Oregon Office of Outdoor Recreation and the Governor's proclaimed "Oregon Outdoor Recreation Day," land trusts encourage Oregonians to explore, discover and learn about our great outdoors on June 6—from rugged trails to neighborhood parks and the solace of our own backyards.
-This year—enjoy a collection of activities, videos and events you can enjoy from home.
-Enjoy!
+In conjunction with the Oregon Office of Outdoor Recreation and the Governor's proclaimed "Oregon Outdoor Recreation Day," land trusts encourage Oregonians to explore, discover and learn about our great outdoors on June 5—from rugged trails to neighborhood parks and the solace of our own backyards.
+This year—enjoy a collection of activities, videos and events you can enjoy, safely, from home.